images © Gail Hastings 2020 (unless otherwise specified)

-GH made sides: red versus blue in 2009 and exhibited the artwork in 2014 in OUI we at the The Commercial, Sydney. sides: red versus blue is a standalone artwork.
-The artwork's medium is Acrylic on wood; watercolour and lead pencil on paper, and comprises of 4 component/s measuring, overall, 60 x 190 x 60.
+sides: red versus blue 2009 first appeared in Faith and Lust: Various Approaches to Formalist Abstraction at the Flinders Street Gallery, Sydney, in 2009. sides: red versus blue is a standalone artwork.
+The artwork's medium includes acrylic on wood, watercolour and lead pencil on paper, and comprises of four components measuring, overall, 60 x 190 x 60 cm.

 Encyclopaedia of being on the wrong side in art